witnet/elliptic-curve-solidity/README.md

 ··················|··········|··········|··········|············|··············
 ```

+The cost of a simultaneous multiplication (using wNAF) consumes around 35% of the gas required by 2 EC multiplications.

 ## Benchmark

 Gas consumption and USD price estimation with a gas price of 20 Gwei, derived from [ETH Gas Station](https://ethgasstation.info/):